imrafaelmerino/vertx-mongo-values/docs/README.md

 **vertx-effect** and **vertx-mongo-effect** use the immutable and persistent Json from [json-values](https://github.com/imrafaelmerino/json-values).

-With **vertx-mongodb-effect** Jsons travel through all the system all the way down, without making any copy nor conversion to BSON.
+With **vertx-mongodb-effect** Jsons travel through all the system all the way down without making any copy nor conversion to BSON.